Listen to this:

-Many websites, like Moneycontrol and Investing.com, provide data on these returns, along with the measurement of performance ratios like Sharpe ratio to compare risk-adjusted performance more accurately.
+Many websites, like Moneycontrol and Investing.com, provide data on these returns, along with the measurement of performance ratios like the Sharpe ratio to compare risk-adjusted-performance more accurately.

 Additionally, StockEdge has a dedicated section on fund managers of the Indian Mutual Fund industry.
 Here, an investor can find out about the qualifications and experience of the manager and track the returns of the funds they currently manage.

 After filtering out fund managers on the basis of their experience and qualifications, we come to the most important feature of a fund manager – their investment style.

 The way a fund manager invests can be categorized into many types of styles.
 Each style caters to a certain risk appetite and fits best for a certain point in the economic cycle of the stock market.

 Broadly, fund management styles are of three major kinds – Growth, Value, and Blend.
 Let us understand them in detail.

 As the name says, fund managers which invest with a growth style tend to invest as per the growth potential of the security, which they attribute to the current and future corporate earnings.

 These managers choose to focus on companies that are leaders in the sectors they operate, with high retained earnings which indicate more potential for growth.